DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 granted described below.
 These effects do not stack; only one may be applied to a character at a time.

-Below is a list of possible Burn Mechanics, determined by Role.
+Below is a list of possible Discard Mechanics, determined by Role.
 Work with your GM if you would like to use a different Burn Mechanic instead.
 <!-- Specifying in combat until we can revsit non-combat uses of agro and thwart -->